Money-Saving Tactics for Busy People

 Are you a homeowner?
 If housing prices have dropped in your area since your last tax assessment, you might be able to get a reduction in your property taxes.

 Do you get a big tax refund each year?
-Consider if it makes better financial sense to adjust your withholdings and get a slightly larger paycheck each pay period than a yearly refund.
+Consider if it makes better financial sense to adjust your withholdings and get a slightly larger paycheck each pay period rather than a yearly refund.

 Money-Saving Tactics for Subscription Services and Memberships